 Hallelujah!
 An actual doctor’s permission to keep your feet up and watch the entire Friends collection.
-May even have time to fit in The Game of Thrones box set too with your favorite decaf on hand.
+May even have time to fit in The Game of Thrones too with your favorite decaf on hand.

 At the opposite end of the fluid level spectrum, this is when you have way too much amniotic fluid on board.
-Although deemed less severe than too little amniotic liquid, it still is a complication with associated risks (source).
+Although deemed less severe than too little amniotic liquid, it still is a complication with associated risks (9).

 Risks with Excess Fluid Levels